Five things to know about VW's 'dieselgate' scandal

 Dragged down by such costs, the group reported a 1.6-billion-euro net loss last year, its first in over two decades.

 VW is also under growing pressure from the EU to offer compensation to European customers.
-While the European Commission cannot itself take any action, it has urged member states to crack down on the company for violating consumer protection laws.
+While the European Commission cannot itself take any action, it last week urged member states to crack down on the company for violating consumer protection laws.

 VW says it has no legal obligation to fork out cash for European drivers and insists that doing so could bankrupt the company, a major employer in several EU countries.